Eucharistic Miracle of Lanciano

 Macroscopically, the ‘flesh’ has the morphology of desiccated cardiac tissue.7

 (Consistency) Uniformly hard, ligneous, resistant to cutting.
-When muscle desiccates, it collapses into a dense, fibrous mass with a woody feel.
+When animal tissue desiccates, it collapses into a dense, fibrous mass with a woody feel.
 Fibrous, woody consistency excludes bread, which crumbles, plant matter, which becomes brittle and splinters, and inorganic matter, which fractures in crystalline patterns.

-(Geometry) Circular disc, ~55-60mm in diameter.
-The shape of the relic is consistent with the wall of a hollow organ.
-This combination of an outer rounded perimeter and an inner concentric void is characteristic of tissue from a hollow, chambered organ.
+(Geometry) Circular disc, ~55 mm in diameter.
+The dimensions of the relic are consistent with the left ventricle of an adult male.
+The combination of a rounded perimeter and a concentric void is diagnostic of tissue derived from a hollow, chambered organ.
 Solid organs do not exhibit a central opening when sectioned.

 1.2 - Histology